White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 Tonsil stones, or tonsilloliths, usually form when debris like dead cells, mucous, and food particles becomes trapped in tonsil crypts.

-Over time, these accumulations can calcify, resulting in the formation of small, often visible, white or yellowish stones.
+Over time, these accumulations can calcify, resulting in the formation of small, often visible, white or yellow stones.

 While some tonsil stones may go unnoticed or cause minimal discomfort, others can lead to symptoms like halitosis (bad breath), throat irritation, or difficulty swallowing.